 Working out your calling is about listening attentively to God and reflecting with others.
 If you feel called to this ministry, talk to your local church leaders.
 We want LWAs to feel properly equipped for this important role, so the first step, if you have not had any other training, is to attend an 8 week Exploring Worship course.
 This course is run at a Deanery level, so your incumbent will need to work with the Deanery to enable a local course to run.

 Not everyone who does the course will decide to go on to become an LWA.
 You and your incumbent will need to agree, at the end of the course, that the ministry is correct for you and you will need to do an assessed service.
 Safeguarding training will need to follow and you will require a DBS safeguarding check.
-Finally, you and your minister will create a ministry specification and complete the application form.
-You will then receive a commendation from the Bishop for the role which lasts 3 years or until you change church or a new incumbent is appointed.
+Finally, you and your minister will create a ministry specification and complete the application form, which you then send to the Ministry Training Team Administrator (see email below).
+You will then receive a commendation from the Bishop for the role, which lasts three years or until you change church or a new incumbent is appointed.
 At that stage you will need to agree together whether the ministry will continue in the new circumstances.